-- (2) provisions or findings of fact that bind the estate or all parties in interest with respect to the validity, perfection or amount of the secured party's lien or debt; - (3) provisions or findings of fact that bind the estate or all parties in interest with respect to the relative priorities of the secured party's lien and liens held by persons who are not party to the agreement; - (4) clauses that prime the liens and/or security interests of secured creditors who are not parties to the agreement, unless consented to by the affected creditor; - (5) waivers of § 506(c) of the Code, except to the extent effective only during the period in which the debtor in possession or trustee is authorized to use cash collateral or borrow funds: - (6) provisions that preclude a future trustee with a duty to care for, preserve, and/or liquidate collateral from recovering the expenses of administration; - (7) provisions that characterize any postpetition payments as payments of interest, fees, or costs on prepetition obligations; - (8) provisions that operate specifically or as a practical matter to divest the debtor, or any other party in interest, of any discretion in the formulation of a plan or administration of the estate, or limit access to the court to seek any relief under applicable provisions of law; - (9) releases of liability for the creditor's prepetition torts, breaches of contract, or lender liability, as well as releases of prepetition or postpetition defenses and/or counterclaims; - (10) waivers of avoidance actions; - (11) provisions that would include the recovery from avoidance actions as adequate protection or part of the secured creditor's collateral; - (12) automatic relief from the automatic stay of § 362(a) of the Code upon default, conversion to chapter 7, or the appointment of a trustee; - (13) adequate protection provisions that create liens on claims for relief arising under the Bankruptcy Code; - (14) waivers of the right to move for a court order under § 363(c)(2)(B) of the Code authorizing the use of cash collateral in the absence of the secured party's consent; - (15) carve outs for administrative expenses that do not treat all professionals equally or on a pro rata basis; - (16) provisions that shorten the period of limitations any party in interest (including a successor trustee) for bringing claims or causes of action against the lender or secured creditor: - (17) a finding without testimony to the effect that in consenting to the use of cash collateral or postpetition financing, the secured creditor or lender is acting in good faith; - (18) waivers of the procedural requirements for foreclosure or repossession mandated under applicable nonbankruptcy law; - (19) provisions applicable in the event of a dispute under the agreement that place venue in a foreign jurisdiction; - (20) provisions applicable in the event of a dispute or default under the agreement wherein the debtor waives- - [A] service of process, - [B] the doctrine of forum non conveniens, - [C] notice and hearing, or - [D] the right to a jury trial; and - (21) Findings of fact on matters extraneous to the approval process. - (g) Notice of Final Hearing.
+- such lien is subordinated to the compensation and expense reimbursement allowed to any trustee thereafter appointed in the case; - (3) securing new advances or value diminution with a lien on other assets of the estate, but only if the lien is subordinated to all the expenses of administration of a superseding chapter 7 case: - (4) reservation of rights under § 507(b) of the Code, unless the provision calls for modification of the Code's priorities in the event of conversion to chapter 7; - (5) reasonable reporting requirements; - (6) reasonable budgets and use restrictions; and - (7) expiration date for the stipulation. - (fg) Other Provisions.
+Inclusion of any of the following provisions in any order or agreement for the use of cash collateral may be scrutinized by the court even in the absence of an objection by a party in interest: - (1) cross-collateralization clauses that secure prepetition debt by postpetition assets in which the secured party would not otherwise have a security interest by virtue of its prepetition security agreement; - (2) provisions or findings of fact that bind the estate or all parties in interest with respect to the validity, perfection or amount of the secured party's lien or debt; - (3) provisions or findings of fact that bind the estate or all parties in interest with respect to the relative priorities of the secured party's lien and liens held by persons who are not party to the agreement; - (4) clauses that prime the liens and/or security interests of secured creditors who are not parties to the agreement, unless consented to by the affected creditor; - (5) waivers of § 506(c) of the Code, except to the extent effective only during the period in which the debtor in possession or trustee is authorized to use cash collateral or borrow funds: - (6) provisions that preclude a future trustee with a duty to care for, preserve, and/or liquidate collateral from recovering the expenses of administration; - (7) provisions that characterize any postpetition payments as payments of interest, fees, or costs on prepetition obligations; - (8) provisions that operate specifically or as a practical matter to divest the debtor, or any other party in interest, of any discretion in the formulation of a plan or administration of the estate, or limit access to the court to seek any relief under applicable provisions of law; - releases of liability for the creditor's prepetition torts, breaches of contract, or lender liability, as well as releases of prepetition or postpetition defenses and/or counterclaims; - (10) \waivers of avoidance actions; - (11) \provisions that would include the recovery from avoidance actions as adequate protection or part of the secured creditor's collateral; - (12) automatic relief from the automatic stay of § 362(a) of the Code upon default, conversion to chapter 7, or the appointment of a trustee; - (13) adequate protection provisions that create liens on claims for relief arising under the Bankruptcy Code; - (14) waivers of the right to move for a court order under § 363(c)(2)(B) of the Code authorizing the use of cash collateral in the absence of the secured party's consent;